jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/README.md

 containing: **"include system.in.charges"** from your LAMMPS input script (such as "run.in.min", "run.in.nvt", and "run.in.npt").
-2) Alternatively, if you only want to override the charges of *some* of the atoms in your molecules (and use default "oplsaa.lt" charges for the remaining atoms), then you can do this by adding an "In Charges" section to your LT file and providing a list of custom charges for the \$atoms you want to modify.
+2) Alternatively, if you only want to override the charges of *some* of the atoms in your molecules (and use default "oplsaa2023.lt" charges for the remaining atoms), then you can do this by adding an "In Charges" section to your LT file and providing a list of custom charges for the \$atoms you want to modify.
 This is demonstrated in the ["graphene_nh2.lt"](functionalized_nanotubes_NH2/moltemplate_files/graphene_nh2.lt)